WilliamJCole/Curved/ReadMe.rst

 2. Persona
 =============

-1. **Name**: William Cole
+1. **Name**: James Marcos
-2. **Details**: As a student this tool will help me to see where I stand in any course, buy just entering my grades and there weights.
+2. **Details**: As a student this tool will help me to see where I stand in any course, buy just entering my grades and their weights.
 I can see which classes require more work.
 I can then see how my GPA will be when I go further in SPS
-3. **Goals**: To simply see my grade and automatically.
+3. **Goals**: To simply see my grade automatically.

+1. **Name**: Sarah Jones
+2. **Details**: As a teacher this tool will help me calculate all of my students grades and, if I choose to, curve the students grades
+3. **Goals**: To calculate my students grades and automatically curve the grades.

 3. Problem Scenario
 ======================